Denise B. Cazes, M.A.

 College of Human Sciences and Humanities

-Denise Cazes provides education and support in the areas of nutrition, exercise, health risk reduction and stress management to help people make lifestyle changes necessary to achieve better health and a healthier weight.
-She teaches others, individually and in a group setting via classes and ENHI, a healthier way to lose weight, the benefits of exercise as well as how to exercise, how to lower cholesterol and blood pressure as well as how to reduce menopausal symptoms, pre-diabetes and how improve energy levels.
+A lecturer in the Fitness and Human Performance Program, Denise Cazes provides education and support in the areas of nutrition, exercise, health risk reduction and stress management to help people make lifestyle changes necessary to achieve better health and a healthier weight.
+She teaches others, individually and in a group setting, a healthier way to lose weight, the benefits of exercise as well as how to exercise, how to lower cholesterol and blood pressure as well as how to reduce menopausal symptoms, pre-diabetes and how improve energy levels.
 Her passion is teaching others how and why they need to make these behavioral changes.